The Colorful Character: Setting

 "The Colorful Character" is set on a future Earth governed by a World Federation in which Brazil has become the paramount great power, with Terran space travel monopolized by a Brazilian-dominated agency called the Viagens Interplanetarias ("Interplanetary Tours" in Portuguese).
-Interstellar travel is between the Solar System and nearby stellar systems is common, though limited to sub-light speeds, as the author eschews such common science fiction gimmicks as hyperdrives.
+Interstellar travel between the Solar System and nearby stellar systems is frequent, though limited to sub-light speeds, as the author eschews such common science fiction gimmicks as hyperdrives.
 Most reachable systems have life-bearing planets inhabited by alien races; an Interplanetary Council regulates relations between the various civilizations.
 Terrans and the reptilian natives of the planet Osiris are the main spacefaring peoples.

 The antagonist's native kingdom of Balhib on Krishna is the setting for de Camp's later Krishna novel The Tower of Zanid.
-Another alien resident at the institute, an unnamed member of Krishna's other intelligent race, the tailed and less human-appearing Koloftuma, may be Yuruzh, the hero of de Camp's later Krishna story The Virgin of Zesh; Yuruzh reveals in that tale that he had been taken to Earth and been a subject of scientific experimentation in his youth.
+Another alien resident at the institute, an unnamed member of Krishna's other intelligent race, the tailed and less human-like Koloftuma, may be Yuruzh, the hero of de Camp's later Krishna story The Virgin of Zesh; Yuruzh reveals in the tale that he was taken to Earth and was a subject of scientific experimentation in his youth.

-As dated in the 1959 version of de Camp's essay "The Krishna Stories," the action of "The Colorful Character" takes place in AD 2117, falling between "The Inspector's Teeth" and The Continent Makers, and making it the second Viagens story set on Earth in terms of chronology.
+As dated in the 1959 version of de Camp's essay "The Krishna Stories", the action of "The Colorful Character" takes place in AD 2117, falling between "The Inspector's Teeth" and The Continent Makers, and making it the second Viagens story set on Earth in terms of chronology.